mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 }
 ```

-## 4. Refactor custom styles to use attribute selector
+## 4. Refactor custom styles to use the attribute selector

-Users still encounter dark mode flickering, if you have custom styles like this in your codebase:
+Users will continue to encounter dark-mode flickering if your custom styles include conditional expressions, as shown below:

 ```js
 // theming example